 Example Calculation for 1 Year of Commission Income with Unreimbursed Expenses:

 - Unreimbursed Employee Expenses = $2000 per month

 - $3500 Income – $2000 Expenses = $1500 per month of allowed commission income

 Now if the borrower does not have unreimbursed employee expenses, then we should be able to use the average monthly commission income verified.
 The borrower above would be able to use $3500 per month of income on the application.

 An important factor in being able to use commission income is that we not only provide sufficient history but also we must verify the likeliness of the commissions to continue.
 This is verified through a verification of employment form which we would order directly with the employer.

 Purchase a Home with Less Than 2 Years of Commission Income

-Team Move will do everything possible to figure a legal way to make a mortgage loan work.
+We will do everything possible to figure a legal way to make a mortgage loan work.
 Sometimes there are circumstances like commission being less than 2 years.
-So we need to check out programs that meet our client’s scenario.
+So, we need to check out programs that meet our client’s scenario.
 Check out some success stories for commission income of less than 2 years below.

 A buyer approached us with only have a little over 1 year of commission income.
-But it was reporting on the previous year’s tax return.
+But, it was reporting on the previous year’s tax return.
 The buyer had been denied by several lenders for lack of history for the commissions.
 The buyer had over 5% of the purchase price for down payment so it worked very well to close a conventional loan using the 12 months of commission income.
-The conventional loan is typically a little higher rate than FHA and if a good credit score, the PMI is lower than FHA and it can potentially come off of the loan once under 80% of the price.
+Receiving an approval for a conventional loan with less than 2 years history may be a little more difficult than FHA.
+Additionally, conventional loans are typically a little higher rate than FHA and if a good credit score, the PMI is lower than FHA and it can potentially come off of the loan once under 80% of the price.
 See when PMI ends on mortgage loans.